bgerber123/multi.state.diel.occupancy.model/README.md

 ## What's in this repository?

-This repository stores all of the data and code used to fit the various parameterizations of the static and dynamic MSDOMs that we used in the assoicated manuscript.
+This repository stores all of the data and code used to fit the various parameterizations of the static and dynamic MSDOMs that we used in the associated manuscript.
 We demonstrated the static MSDOM with a Madagascar fosa case study, while the dynamic MSDOM is applied to a Chicago coyote case study.

-In addition to the code to recreate our analysis, we've inclued a number of other helpful scripts.
+In addition to the code to recreate our analysis, we've included a number of other helpful scripts.
 This includes a script that demonstrates how the MSDOM is equivalent to other multistate occupancy models used to estimate species cooccurrence, scripts for simulating MSDOM data and fitting them, and an example of how to discretize date/time data from a cameratrap dataset to fit an MSDOM.
 These latter scripts are not especially part of the associated manuscript itself, but they are just some additional files we put together to hopefully make this model easier to understand and use.

 This document here serves as a road map that describes the workflows for recreating our analyses and provides information of the files present in this repository.